 Having a connector also means maintaining two databases: your ERP and the connector.
 And maintaining two systems with the same information is not efficient.

 “With Magento, we were having to build our business logic twice, once in the ERP and again in the web store.
-Whereas with Sana’s ERP integration, there was no need to replicate our data.
-That was a huge time saver — not only in terms of getting the project live, but also in terms of the day-to-day management of the website.”
+Whereas with Sana Commerce’s ERP integration, there was no need to replicate our data.
+That was a huge time saver — not only in terms of getting the project live but also in terms of the day-to-day management of the website.”

 — Sean Hefferin, Supply Chain Manager at Moto Direct

-B2B Specialization: How Else Do Sana and Magento Differ?
+B2B specialization: How else do Sana Commerce and Magento differ?

-From the start, Magento hasn’t focused or offered solutions for the B2B market.
+From the start, Magento hasn’t focused on or offered solutions for the B2B market.
 It only launched its first B2B product in late 2017.
 To this day, it still doesn’t offer many B2B features, and most of the features that are available for B2B customers were developed by its technical partners.
-Magento has over 150 certified technical partners around the world.
-These are the partners who offer e-commerce software and services which integrate with the Magento solution to meet your business needs.
+That’s probably why in the G2 Crowd report from 2021, Sana Commerce is given a score of 87% in B2B features, while Magento only received a 73%.

 The Magento solution itself lacks a native personalization functionality, relying heavily on functionalities that are built by Magento partners.
 This means that if you, as a client, would like to change to another Magento partner, you risk losing all the customizations that were built by your former partner.
 This can, of course, be very costly in time and resources.

-At Sana, we strategically think of ways to ensure and maintain a secure site for your ERP-integrated web store.
+At Sana Commerce, we strategically think of ways to ensure and maintain a secure site for your ERP-integrated web store.
 Here are some of the measures we’ve put in place to ensure your security and keep your e-commerce web store safe from external threats:

-Case Study: Why Moto Direct Switched From Magento to Sana Commerce
+Case study: Why UPI switched from Magento to Sana Commerce